Bonaparte003/linear_regression_model/README.md

 **The Challenge**: Youth unemployment in Africa exceeds 20%, yet SMEs create 80% of all jobs.

-**Our Solution**: Predict how many jobs an African SME will create based on their digital transformation strategies, revenue, and business characteristics.
+**My Solution**: Predict how many jobs an African SME will create based on their digital transformation strategies, revenue, and business characteristics.

 **The Impact**: Enable entrepreneurs, investors, and policymakers to identify high-potential SMEs for job creation, make data-driven funding decisions, and design effective digital transformation programs that maximize youth employment.